jbertman/PythonCrypter/README.md

 Decrypts "CodeSection" and runs the returned file in memory.

 This can all be packed into an executable with PyInstaller.
 Be warned that this is scan-time undetectable, NOT run-time undetectable.
 The current shellcode in the scripts runs calc.exe.
 Feel free to change it to whatever you want.

+NOTE: This is just a PoC, the crypto functions use a static string with a random value that is embedded in the shellcode.